plprofetes/advent_of_code/README.md

 * ~~state should be iso variable, not ref, for more resilient code, harder to break~~
 * create a matrix of behaviors that call different behaviors and check that program behaves correctly when order of messages is not-optimistic

+### Other conclusions

+* When implementing a list - always use additional elements to mark beginning and end.
+This simplifies creation of such collection, allows all elements to be removed and always compute size.
+  * enclose raw agent in some class/type for easier portability
+* keep Main as simple as possible
+* SortBy, Min, Max primitives are definitely needed.